Viral Vector Manufacturing Market Size

 Cancer Sub-segment is Expected to Grow Faster in the Disease Segment

 The upsurge in the global incidence of cancer and modern healthcare facilities are acting as major drivers for the growth of the market studied.
 According to GLOBOCAN 2020, globally, there were 1,92,92,789 new cancer cases in 2020, and it is projected to increase to 2,88,87,940 cases by 2040.
-Currently, there are numerous Phase I, Phase II, Phase III, and Phase IV clinical trials related to viral vectors for the treatment of various types of cancers such as brain, skin, liver, colon, breast, and kidney.
+In 2022, there are numerous Phase I, Phase II, Phase III, and Phase IV clinical trials related to viral vectors for the treatment of various types of cancers such as brain, skin, liver, colon, breast, and kidney.
 These trials are being conducted in various academic centers and biotechnology companies.
-For instance, as of March 29, 2021, more than 90 ongoing interventional clinical trials related to gene therapy across different phases of development for cancer were there globally, as mentioned in the National Clinical Trial (NCT) Registry.
+For instance, as of November 17, 2022, more than 663 ongoing interventional clinical trials related to gene therapy across different phases of development for cancer were there globally, as mentioned in the National Clinical Trial (NCT) Registry.

 The surge in demand for the development of effective therapeutics for cancer management, the presence of a prompt approval process, and the prospects of novel drugs for significant product developments are the primary reasons responsible for significant research and development investments in the field of cancer therapeutics that are based on viral vectors.
 This, in turn, affects the growth of the cancer segment positively, and the cancer segment is hence expected to boost the market's growth.